Xcentric Completes Another SOC Audit

 Knowing specifically where client data resides allows firms to put data protection in place.
 When data is on local C:Drives, USB flash, and data backup drives, security is dependent on the auditor complying with the guidelines, including using data encryption which is notoriously painful for the accountants to adhere to IT department requirements.
 In addition, most accountants are not good about physically locking up their computer screens or securing them when they need to leave the working area to ask the client a question.
 So what is the solution?
 While automatic screensavers will block out peering eyes and cable locks will physically secure the laptop, not having any data on the local machine is the optimum protection.
 These means having all client data and applications stored centrally and accessing it remotely.
 This can be done either by the firm building or outsourcing to a private cloud (Citrix, Microsoft RDS), or using the audit vendor’s cloud servers (Thomson Reuters AdvanceFlow, Virtual Office) so that no data resides on the local workstation.
 The added benefit is that all audit staff can access the secured data regardless of their location which improves collaboration on assurance engagements while protecting the client’s data. (more…)

-Xcentric Partners with Netwrix to Pass SOC 2 Audit
+Xcentric Partners with Netwrix to Complete SOC 2 Audit

-In preparation for our SOC 2 audit, we decided to partner with Netwrix (the first to introduce a visibility and governance platform that supports both on-premises and hybrid cloud IT environments) not only to pass the audit but also to better secure our clients’ data.
+In preparation for our SOC 2 audit, we decided to partner with Netwrix (the first to introduce a visibility and governance platform that supports both on-premises and hybrid cloud IT environments) not only to successfully complete the audit but also to better secure our clients’ data.

 Netwrix Auditor is a visibility and governance platform that enables control over changes, configurations and access in hybrid cloud IT environments to protect data at rest regardless of its location.